Batch scoring of Spark machine learning models on Azure Databricks

 An Azure Databricks cluster enables autoscaling by default so that during runtime, Databricks dynamically reallocates workers to account for the characteristics of your job.
 Certain parts of your pipeline may be more computationally demanding than others.
 Databricks adds additional workers during these phases of your job (and removes them when they’re no longer needed).
 Autoscaling makes it easier to achieve high cluster utilization, because you don’t need to provision the cluster to match a workload.

 Additionally, more complex scheduled pipelines can be developed by using Azure Data Factory with Azure Databricks.

 In this reference implementation, the data is stored directly within Databricks storage for simplicity.
 In a production setting, however, the data can be stored on cloud data storage such as Azure Blob Storage.
-Databricks also supports Azure Data Lake Store, Azure SQL Data Warehouse, Azure Cosmos DB, Apache Kafka, and Hadoop.
+Databricks also supports Azure Data Lake Store, Azure Synapse Analytics, Azure Cosmos DB, Apache Kafka, and Hadoop.

 Azure Databricks is a premium Spark offering with an associated cost.
 In addition, there are standard and premium Databricks pricing tiers.

 For this scenario, the standard pricing tier is sufficient.
 However, if your specific application requires automatically scaling clusters to handle larger workloads or interactive Databricks dashboards, the premium level could increase costs further.

 The solution notebooks can run on any Spark-based platform with minimal edits to remove the Databricks-specific packages.
 See the following similar solutions for various Azure platforms:

 - Python on Azure Machine Learning Studio (classic)